PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 11:01:59
+Last updated: 2024-04-06 11:02:32
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont